saldel/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 # How to use Crowdin

-Once you have translated/reviewed the initial project code you can start translating/reviewing the project instructions in Crowdin.

-1. Click the **Link for Translation** or **Link for Review** in the Task Manager and you will be taken to the project’s Crowdin page:
+After clicking the **Link for Translation** or **Link for Review** in the Task Manager, you will be taken to the project’s Crowdin page:

 ![screenshot](images/Crowdin_project_page.png)